ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 {: style="text-align: center;"}

 My Masters professor, [Jinglu Hu](https://nclab.w.waseda.jp/jinglu/personal.html), also supported me all the way during my PhD applications.
-He was happy to write me a recommendation letter and I'm more than happy that he wrote it&mdash; it felt like it went full circle.
+He was happy to write me a recommendation letter, and I'm more than happy that he wrote it&mdash;it felt like things had gone full circle.
 I have fond memories of Waseda back in 2016, and that time was formative in my career.

 ### On the admissions cycle

-The admissions cycle spanned three months, from December to February, with the earliest deadline last December 4.
+The admissions cycle spanned three months, from December to February, with the earliest deadline on December 4.
-Because I also have to prepare for my wedding in December, I tried to finish all applications and essays by November.
+Because I also had to prepare for my wedding in December, I tried to finish all applications and essays by November.
-I vividly recall arriving at the library as soon as it opens and remaining there until it closes.
+I vividly recall arriving at the library as soon as it opened and remaining there until it closed.
-The holiday season also brought a reflective mood, with fewer people around and a quieter atmosphere, I was able to reflect what type of research I wanted to pursue.
+The holiday season also brought a reflective mood, with fewer people around and a quieter atmosphere, I was able to reflect on what type of research I wanted to pursue.

 <!-- add pictures of fremont library, pho place in fremont, cafe ladro -->
 <div style="display: flex; justify-content: center;">